bigwiv/Biopython-cn/chr19.rst

    which should be run before and after each test method.
 For example, the ``setUp`` method might be used to create an instance of the object you are testing, or open a file handle.
-The ``tearDown`` should do any °∞tidying up°±, for example closing the file handle.
+The ``tearDown`` should do any ‚Äútidying up‚Äù, for example closing the file handle.
 -  The tests are prefixed with ``test_`` and each test should cover one specific part of what you are trying to test.
 You can have as many tests as you want in a class.